-Risk factors for adverse outcomes from any acute rectal bleeding include haemodynamic instability, ongoing haematochezia, age >60yrs , serum creatinine >150µmol/L, or significant co-morbidities.
+Key risk factors for adverse outcomes from any acute rectal bleeding include haemodynamic instability, ongoing haematochezia, age >60yrs , serum creatinine >150µmol/L, or the presence of significant co-morbidities.

-Any unstable rectal bleed warrants urgent resuscitation, with a standard A to E approach, using IV fluid and blood products as required until stabilised
+Any unstable rectal bleeding warrants urgent resuscitation, with a standard A to E approach; wide bore intravenous access should be obtained and blood products given until the patient stabilises.

 - Endoscopic haemostasis methods include injection (typically diluted adrenaline), contact and non-contact thermal devices (such as bipolar electrocoagulation or argon plasma coagulation), and mechanical therapies (endoscopic clips and band ligation)

 Surgical intervention is rarely required, however may be considered in patients with ongoing lower GI bleeding with instability (or requiring continued transfusion), where endoscopic and radiographic treatment has failed.

 - Any patient with rectal bleeding required a flexible sigmoidoscopy or colonoscopy